fehdamara/DocRestore-AI/README.md

 - pages with heavy stains or missing content

 Since document restoration is an image generation task, the model may sometimes generate visually plausible results that are not perfectly faithful to the original document.

+The demo results are limited because the model was trained for only a few epochs on a small synthetic dataset.

 ---